 - Women must have their shoulders covered and dresses below the knee at the basilica

 - Believe it or not there are pickpockets in the area so be on your guard

-If you’ve got any more questions about maximizing your visit to Montserrat that haven’t been answered make sure you harass me in the comments below 😉
+If you’ve got any more questions about maximizing your Montserrat day trip from Barcelona that haven’t been answered make sure you harass me in the comments below 😉

 Also, have I missed anything?
 Could I do something better?
 Make sure to write me below and I’ll be sure to put things right.